Ride the Rocky Mountaineer Banff to Vancouver

 Hiking is one of the best activities in Banff National Park.
 You’ll find many trails to choose from with all activity levels.
 Get details at the information center.

-Banff outfitters have tours for every taste; wildlife tours, hikes deep into the interior to see lakes and waterfalls, horseback riding, whitewater rafting and cookouts.
+Banff Outfitters have tours for every taste; wildlife tours, hikes deep into the interior to see lakes and waterfalls, horseback riding, whitewater rafting and cookouts.

 One activity many folks were purchasing at the tourist information center was the Banff Gondola ride.
 The cable car takes you to the Sulphur Mountain Boardwalk for unparalleled views of the surrounding mountains.
 There are several packages available including dinner at Sky Bistro, the 7,510 feet high restaurant.